 This past weekend was a busy one in the Financial Panther household.
 My wife finally completed the last year of her dental residency and we had family come into town to celebrate the milestone.
 I even flew my mom in for the weekend (using points that I’ve accumulated over the past year, of course).

 My wife’s graduation caps off eight years of post-college schooling.
 To break that down, that’s four years of dental school, one year of a general practice residency, and three years of her specialty dental residency.
-Combine that with the five years she took to complete her undergraduate education (she went the super-senior route in college), and that’s thirteen years of advanced schooling that my wife has completed.
+Combine that with the five years she took to complete her undergraduate education (she went the super-senior route in college), and that’s thirteen years of advanced schooling that my wife completed.

 Thirteen years of schooling, including eight years of post-college schooling, is far longer than normal to be working on your education.
 And unlike medical residencies in which residents are paid a salary, dental residencies are generally unpaid.
 In fact, most dental residencies – like the one my wife just completed – make you pay tuition during residency!
-As a practical matter, what all this means is that my wife (who is now in her 30s) has never earned a real income and has been siphoning money out to educate herself all of these years.
+As a practical matter, what all this means is that my wife (who is now in her 30s) has never earned a real income and has been siphoning money to educate herself all of these years.

 The next stage of our life will be an interesting one, as my wife is in the middle of buying a dental practice and hopefully will start to earn a real income one day.
 Things will change a lot in the amounts we can hopefully save (as well as the debts that we’ll be paying).